Devastating wildfires in Turkey spread along the central Eskisehir

 Ahead of July 23, 16 million Istanbul residents were advised to stay indoors due to record-breaking heat.

-A recent report from the World Bank and the Global Facility for Disaster Reduction and Recovery warns that many cities across Eurasia, including Istanbul, are at risk of becoming "unlivable" due to scorching heatwaves linked to the climate crisis.
+A recent report from the World Bank and the Global Facility for Disaster Reduction and Recovery warns that many cities across Eurasia, including Istanbul, face growing risks from extreme heatwaves linked to the climate crisis.

 This summer, Turkey has experienced severe wildfires that forced tens of thousands to evacuate.